kubic-project/microos-o-o/blog/_posts/2026-04-23-sysextmgr.md

 ## Summary

 ### You need `git` on your **openSUSE MicroOS** ?
-Just install the `git` system extention wit `sysextmgrcli`, enable and use it...
+Just install the `git` system extention with `sysextmgrcli`, activate and use it...

 ### You do not need 'git' anymore on your system ?
-Just disable it and it is not available anymore...
+Just deactivate it and it is not available anymore...

 sysextmgrcli bridges the gap between static immutable infrastructure and the need for flexible system additions.
 By leveraging the Btrfs directory structure of MicroOS, it ensures your system remains clean, version-synced, and easy to manage.